-- 1. either HIST 1101 or 1120; or permission of the department to substitute a unit above the 1000 level; - 2. four 2000 level-units; - five units at the 3000 and 4000 level, including HIST 3390/3391, HIST 4480/4481, and HIST 4499. - at least two units of North American history and two units of European history.
+- 1. either HIST 1101 or 1120; or permission of the department to substitute a unit above the 1000 level; - 2. four 2000 level-units; - five units at the 3000 and 4000 level, including HIST 3390/3391, HIST 4480/4481, and HIST 4499. - 4. no more than eight units may be taken in any single area of study (Europe, North America, World).

-In addition to the specific department requirements, the general university regulations for the Bachelor of Arts honours degree as listed on page 80 must be fulfilled.
+In addition to the specific department requirements, the general university regulations for the Bachelor of Arts honours degree as listed on page 45 must be fulfilled.

-Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts with a major in history may apply to do an honours certificate.
-Students must fulfill the requirements for the honours degree listed above and meet the University regulations regarding honours certificates and honours degrees.
-Application must be made in writing to the chair of the department by March 30 of the academic year prior to enrolment in the program.
+Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts degree with a major in History may apply to do an honours certificate.
+Students must fulfill the requirements for the honours degree listed above and meet the University regulations regarding honours certificates.
+Application must be made in writing to the Chair of the Department by March 30 of the academic year prior to enrolment in the program.
 Applicants should note the requirement that honours thesis proposals must be submitted by March 30 of the academic year immediately preceding enrolment in HIST 4499.